embassy-rs/embassy/embassy-mcxa/DEVGUIDE.md

 This document is intended to assist developers of the `embassy-mcxa` crate.

 As of 2026-01-29, there is currently no "how to write/maintain a HAL" guide for `embassy`, so we intend to write up and explain why the embassy-mcxa crate was implemented the way it was, and to serve as a reference for people incrementally building out more features in the future.
-We also hope to "upstream" these docs when possible, to assist with better consistency between embassy HALs in the future.
+We also hope to "upstream" these docs when possible, to assist with better consistency among embassy HALs in the future.

 This document will be written incrementally.
 If you see something missing: please do one of the following:

-* Open an issue or ask in the embassy matrix chat why things are the way they are, or how they should be.
+* Open an issue in the embassy github
+* Ask in the embassy matrix chat
-* Open a PR to add the documentation you think is missing.
+* Open a PR to add the documentation you think is missing

 ## The `Cargo.toml` file